 Gas and oil trucks are designed to hold a specific amount of liquid.
 When the tanks aren’t filed correctly, the fluid can splash around the inside of the trailer and cause it to sway when the truck changes speed or direction.
 These unpredictable movements can cause the truck to lose control and crash into other vehicles.

 Rear-end semi-truck crashes are some of the most deadly.
-When a semi-truck fails to slow or stop their vehicle in time to prevent a collision with another vehicle, the struck strikes the car’s rear with an immense amount of force.
+When a semi-truck fails to slow or stop its vehicle in time to prevent a collision with another vehicle, the truck strikes the car’s rear with an immense amount of force.
 Since cars are much smaller than trucks, they often cannot withstand the damage from this type of collision, so these accidents are some of the most dangerous.
 Backseat passengers, often children, have an increased risk of injury or death.

 10. Lack of Maintenance

-Truck driving companies have to maintain their trucks and adhere to local, state, and federal laws that require them to perform routine maintenance and keep them in a safe condition.
+Truck driving companies must maintain their trucks and adhere to local, state, and federal laws that require them to perform routine maintenance and keep them safe.
 However, truck driving companies often can’t afford the repair cost or their oversight causes them to overlook maintenance needs.
 Poorly maintained trucks with faulty equipment often cause accidents.
 There are normally many different contributing factors.

 Determining liability in truck driving accident cases is different than determining liability in a passenger car accident case.
-Because truck driving companies, truck driving manufacturers, loaders, and drivers can receive liability, it’s harder to determine negligence.
+Because truck driving companies, manufacturers, loaders, and drivers can receive liability, it’s harder to determine negligence.
 There may also be multiple liable parties, known as third-party liability.

 The court often deems truck drivers liable due to conditions such as driving fatigued, speeding, and incorrect turns.
 Other common causes for truck drivers to receive blame are texting while driving, driving under the influence, or driving recklessly.

 The trucking company often receives liability in cases where they didn’t properly train the truck driver.
 Companies might also instruct drivers to ignore regulations or overschedule drivers.
-In other conditions, companies might knowingly skip scheduled maintenance or neglect safety evaluations.
+Companies might knowingly skip scheduled maintenance or neglect safety evaluations in other conditions.